ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

   }
 ```

-Be sure to update the mock factory for this service to reflect the new method.
+**Important:** Be sure to update the mock factory for this service to reflect the new method.

 ### Update the Store